 The ideal time to go hiking is from May to September when the weather is mild and warm.
-You can also hike and explore in the winter when the surface is covered in snow, making the landscapes surreal.
-Although, it requires heavier winter gear.
+You can also trek and explore in the winter when the surface is covered in snow, making the landscapes surreal, although it requires heavier winter gear.

 Where to stay when hiking in Norway?

 Some might require a small fee for using the cabin (maintenance cost).
 Some cabins have a kitchen where you can cook and even a section for storage.
-You can book these cabins in advance at Hiking Club of Norway.
+You can book these cabins in advance at the Hiking Club of Norway.

 That means you can pitch your tent nearly everywhere, including somebody’s backyard.
 Imagine waking up to a sunrise over an endless expanse of mountain peaks and clouds.
 Catching a sunset and not having to worry about racing back to a hotel.

 What to bring and wear hiking in Norway?

-Norway’s terrain doesn’t give you altitude sickness but it has steep mountains and cliffs that can induce vertigo.
+Norway’s terrain doesn’t give you altitude sickness, but it has steep mountains and cliffs that can induce vertigo.
 So bring your common sense.
-The weather is fairly moderate in the summer but it can change quickly so bring layers of clothing and a poncho for the rain.
+The weather is relatively moderate in the summer, but it can change quickly, so bring layers of clothing and a poncho for the rain.

 Where to go hiking in Norway?

-With so many amazing hiking trails it’s hard to pick which ones to tackle.
+With so many amazing hiking trails, it’s hard to pick which ones to tackle.
 You can spend months and years hiking in Norway’s wilderness.
-But I’ve listed Five of the Most Breathtaking Hikes in Norway below.
+But I’ve listed five of the Most Breathtaking Hikes in Norway below.

 1 – Munkebu Hut to Hermannsdalstinden Summit